simonbs/dldr/README.md

 ### Installation

-You can either download the dldr.py file manually or install it using [HomeBrew](http://brew.sh).
+You can either download the dldr.py file manually or install it using [Homebrew](http://brew.sh).
 I recommend the latter.

-**Install using HomeBrew**
+**Install using Homebrew**

     $ brew tap simonbs/dldr
     $ brew install dldr